Find Affordable College Courses

 Grayslake, IL

-College of Lake County landed the #6 spot in the 2023 rankings for the best value associate degree liberal arts / sciences and humanities programs.
-Located in the large suburb of Grayslake, College of Lake County is a public college with a fairly large student population.
+College of Lake County did quite well in this year’s ranking of the best places for liberal arts / sciences and humanities students to get a associate degree.
+It came in at #6 on the list.
+Located in the large suburb of Grayslake, College of Lake County is a public college with a large student population.

-In addition to its great value ranking, College of Lake County is in the top 20% of all schools on our Best Liberal Arts & Humanities Associate Degree Schools in Illinois list.
+On top of its placing in our value ranking, College of Lake County also did well on our Best Liberal Arts & Humanities Associate Degree Schools in Illinois list.
+It’s in the top 20% of all schools reviewed in this analysis.

 #7